rui-vas/rui-vas/README.md

 **1. Boy Scouts, 2003-2013**
-- Works with elderly, children and actions in social neighbourhoods.
+- Works with elderly, children and actions in social neighbourhoods
-- Lead group of 25 by age 14.
+- Lead group of 25 by age 14